BILLY: Steering Large Language Models via Merging Persona Vectors for Creative Generation

 \subsection{Evaluation}

-To quantify the creative performance of each method, we adopt two primary metrics from the Torrance Tests of Creative Thinking (TTCT; \citealp{TTCT}) and utilize GPT-4o-mini as an LLM judge.
+To quantify the creative performance of each method, we adopt two primary metrics from the Torrance Tests of Creative Thinking (TTCT; \citealp{TTCT}) and perform both LLM-based evaluation (GPT-4o-mini) and human evaluation.
 The TTCT is a widely respected instrument in psychological research, valued for its reliability in measuring creative output~\cite{TTCT_report}.
 From its framework, we focus on the two key dimensions most relevant to the quality of generated ideas.
 We evaluate the whole QA pair with these two metrics.

 \paragraph{Metrics:} The specific metrics employed are as follows: \begin{itemize} \item \textbf{Originality}: This metric assesses the statistical rarity or unconventionality of a response.
 Ideas are scored based on their novelty and divergence from common or obvious answers, while still maintaining relevance to the prompt. \item \textbf{Elaboration}: This metric measures the level of detail and supportive information within a response.
 It evaluates the ability to expand upon a core idea, adding depth, context, and specific details to enrich the initial concept. \end{itemize}